byrneslab/about_the_lab/code_of_conduct.md

 ## Enforcement

 Below, we enumerate our values as a lab.
 But, a statement of values without Enforcement is meaningless.
 In the case of a violation of any element of our code of conduct, please discuss it with Prof. Byrnes.
 He will talk to the responsible party - both to attempt to rectify the immediate situation but also to start a dialogue around understanding why this is an important tenant of being a scientist in the modern world.
-If the problem persists intentionally, this could lead to a more serious discussion of the member's role within the lab.
+If the problem persists, this could lead to a more serious discussion of the member's role within the lab.
 At any time, if warranted, Prof. Byrnes is happy to bring in the chair, GPD, or other relevant element of the University administration.
 For appropriate issues, Prof. Byrnes is happy to consult with [UMB Office of Civil Rights and Title IX](https://www.umb.edu/crtix) or the [Office of Diversity, Equity, and Inclusion](https://www.umb.edu/odei).
+If, for whatever reason, you feel uncomfortable  discussing a problem with Prof. Byrnes, you are encouraged to approach these resources.